Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 ## 4. Session04
 In this session, I studied iOS architecture and lifecycle, SwiftUI, multiplatform demos (like Mac, iPad, iPhone, etc), alerts, dark mode, colors, ZStack, NavigationStack, and many more.
 I built a Tic-Tac-Toe game using all the specifications, and also, created a navigation bar on the top of the screen.
 Moreover, I downloaded and used the icons from SF Symbols.

+## 5. Assignment 1
+In assignment 1 of Introduction to iOS Development, I developed an iOS application for Pizza Store, named Pabita's Pizza Store.
+In this application, users can easily customize and place orders through a user-friendly form, specifying preferences such as pizza type, size, quantity, and coupon codes for additional discounts.
+Moreover, users can reset form fields using a conveniently located option on the navigation bar.
+An enticing feature includes the ability to explore the daily specials menu, where users can secure exclusive discount coupons.
+I tested and added error handling and thorough form validation to it, ensuring a seamless and error-free user experience.